circleci/circleci-docs/jekyll/_cci2/faq.md

 {:.no_toc}

-On the Performance plan, when you reach 10% of your remaining credits, you will be refilled 25% of your credits.
+On the Performance plan, when you reach 10% of your remaining credits, you will be refilled 25% of your credit subscription.
 For example, If your monthly package size is 25,000 credits, you will automatically be refilled 6,250 credits when you reach 2,500 remaining credits.

 #### Do credits expire?
 {:.no_toc}